tardis-sn/tardis/docs/contributing/development/documentation_guidelines.rst

 RST Documentation
 -----------------

-Documentation not featuring interactive code examples is written in Sphinx's reStructuredText (see `here <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_).
+Documentation not featuring interactive code examples is written in Sphinx's reStructuredText (see the `sphinx documentation <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_).
 Files written in reStructuredText have a ``.rst`` file extension, and are then built as HTML filed by Sphinx during the documentation build.
 Only the RST file, not the built HTML file, are committed to the repository.
 Documentation should be clear and concise.
 See :doc:`../../io/visualization/using_widgets` as a good example of an RST-generated page.

 IPYNB Documentation